saidake/interview/docs/Algorithms.md

 ### Heap Solution
 Use two min-heaps, `leftQue` and `rightQue`, to store candidates from the left and right sides.

-Since the heap maintains automatical sorting, each poll retrieves the lowest-cost candidate corresponding to each selection.
+Since the heap maintains automatic sorting, each poll retrieves the lowest-cost candidate corresponding to each selection.

 #### Implementation
 ```java